Call the Multnomah County Public Guardian & Conservator's office at 503-988-4567 or email us at mcpgc@multco.us for more information.

 A conservator is appointed by a judge to manage the financial affairs of a protected person.
 This person has been adjudicated as "financially incapable."
 Distinct from guardianship, conservatorship is a more intense form of financial management and protection and as such requires a higher level of financial need.
 For example, the protected person's money or estate must be exceed a certain value or contain real property or some other complex asset that requires a legal conservator to manage.
 A conservator is authorized to perform many acts independently but required to seek prior court approval for others.
 A conservator does not have authority to make health care, placement or end-of-life decisions and in situations where both are needed, the court may appoint both a guardian and a conservator.

-What is the difference between public and private guardians or conservators?
+What is the difference between private and public guardians or conservators?

 A public guardian or conservator is a program funded or operated by a public agency that serves a particular population, generally people who have limited income and resources.
 In most states (including Oregon) a public guardian or conservator may be appointed only if there is no one else willing or able to serve and all lesser-restrictive alternatives have been exhausted.
 These alternatives include health care instruments such as advanced directives or Physicians Orders for Life-Sustaining Treatment (POLST), financial instruments such as or power of attorney or representative payee services, or appointment of a private guardian/conservator.